 1. Investing in Organic SEO

 A website that ranks #1 for "HVAC repair [city]" generates leads forever without paying per lead.
 The upfront investment pays dividends for years.
+Our guide to SEO versus Google Ads explains why organic search is usually the better long-term investment.

 2. Securing Exclusive Territories